-New FCC Chairman Ajit Pai and Commissioner Michael O'Rielly have frequently questioned the E-Rate program's financial viability and have often complained about the program's equal treatment of urban and rural areas and its potential fraud and abuse.
+In addition to recent efforts toward streamlining the program, multiple statements over the past couple of years suggest that more substantial changes could be forthcoming from the FCC.
 More recently, Commissioner O'Rielly wrote a letter to USAC asking for assistance "in identifying and eradicating potential waste in the E-rate program as a result of applicants seeking funding to overbuild existing networks, so that the Commission can make any necessary changes to the program to protect ratepayers."
-The FCC also issued an order last month rescinding an earlier FCC report that had touted the successes of the E-Rate program.
+The FCC also recently rescinded an earlier FCC report that had touted the successes of the E-Rate program.
 Among other things, the rescinded report had found that the percentage of school districts meeting minimum federal connectivity targets had risen from 30 percent in